Return to Home, Goto Next Section

 Return to beginning of "OVERVIEW"

-Nike Ajax updated to Hercules
+Some Nike Ajax sites upgraded to Hercules

 The following section is taken directly from pages 2-1 through pages 2-4 of a U.S. government report "Historical Overview of the Nike Missile System"